TheFakeLorLyons/password-manager/readme.md

 ✅ Automate the build process to run the server and front end in one command

-6. Work on browser extension extension
+6. Work on browser extension integration

 7. Auto-Renewing Passwords